arkency/posts/posts/2020-04-23-rename-stream-in-rails-event-store-with-zero-downtime.md

 BTW Neither `link` nor `delete_stream` does not affect any domain event in any way.
 Stream is just a grouping mechanism for domain events.
 Once you write domain event to event store it could not be deleted (at least not without use of rails console :P).

+# Make your own experiments

+Code is fun!
+Go play with it!
+Here is the [source of code spike](https://github.com/RailsEventStore/rails_event_store/blob/master/contrib/scripts/rename-stream.rb) for this blog post.